 Cocaine is a highly addictive substance.
 You may start by simply experimenting with the drug and end up experiencing life-threatening consequences.
 These affect your family, financials, professional life, and personal life.
 You need to learn to recognize the signs and symptoms of cocaine addiction.
 This helps to provide the needed care to your loved one or yourself.
-A Cincinnati cocaine rehab center helps you recognize the signs of addiction and provides you with needed care.
+An Ohio drug rehab center helps you recognize the signs of addiction and provides you with needed care.
 It has treatment programs specialized for the needs of different individuals.
-Health professionals at drug rehab centers guide you through the detox process and help you to recover fully.
+Call 888.663.3844 how to learn how health professionals at Sanative Recovery and Wellness guide you through the detox process and help you to recover fully.

 What do the Signs of Cocaine Addiction Look Like?

 Some of the common signs of cocaine abuse include:

 - Long periods of wakefulness

 Aside from it being a highly addictive drug, cocaine is dangerous to the health of the user.
 It causes both long-term and short-term effects.
 These effects range from organ failure to drug overdose.
 Abusing cocaine leads to constricted blood vessels.
 This increases unhealthy blood pressure.
 Using cocaine also causes serious damage to the septum and nasal cavity.

 Compared to other drugs, the effects of cocaine appear fast and last for a short time.
 They may linger for around 30 minutes.
 When taken in small amounts, cocaine leads to a decreased need for sleep, less concentration, and can affect the sociability and happiness of the user.
 Using large amounts of cocaine is fatal.
 It may cause strokes, heart attacks, nosebleeds, violent behavior, and even death.

 Some of the common severe side effects of using cocaine include:

 - High blood pressure